OfcomSaurabh/storage-powershell-getting-started/README.md

 # Getting Started with Azure Storage in PowerShell

-Demonstrates how to use the Azure Storage service in Powershell.
+Demonstrates how to use the Azure Storage service in PowerShell (v1.3.0).

 If you don't have a Microsoft Azure subscription you can get a FREE trial account [here](http://go.microsoft.com/fwlink/?LinkId=330212)